2060-io/organization/jenkins/deployment-strategy.md

 ### 🔁 Deployment Workflow

 Before starting, ensure that a Jenkins pipeline is already configured for the service you intend to deploy.
 Each service must have a corresponding job in Jenkins to execute the deployment process.

+If your service does not yet have a pipeline, follow the steps in the [Create a New Pipeline](./README.md#5-create-a-new-pipeline) section of the Jenkins guide.

 ![Deployment Workflow Diagram](./docs/diagrams/deployment_workflow.png)